pac4j/play-pac4j/README.md

 The `StorageHelper` has been removed, replaced by the `CacheStore` implementation where you can set the timeouts.

-The `PlayLogoutHandler` has been moved to the `org.pac4j.play.cas.logout` package.
+The `PlayLogoutHandler` has been moved to the `org.pac4j.play.cas.logout` package and renamed as `PlayCacheLogoutHandler`.

 The static specific `Config` has been replaced by the default `org.pac4j.core.config.Config` object to define the `Clients` and the `Authorizer`s.